 Who are the judges?

-As always, Lord Sugar is the show's host, and he'll be joined once again by Karren Brady and Claude Littner as they keep an eye on the new host of hopefuls.
+No official announcements have been made yet, but if no changes are made, we'll see Lord Sugar return as the show's host, joined once again by Karren Brady and Claude Littner as they keep an eye on the new host of hopefuls.

 Who won last year?